cbuelt/spatio-temporal-extremes/README.md

 # Reproducing results

 The results for all experiments can be found in the corresponding folders.
 Invoking the script `reproduce_results.sh` will perform inference for the neural network approaches based on the training checkpoints.
 The metrics can be recalculated by running `evaluation/calculate_results.py`.
 Visualizations of figures and tables is done in interactive and easy-to-use Jupyter notebooks.
+The same goes for the precipitation application, which requires the data download for the years 1931-2023.

 For running completely new simulations, you can follow these steps:
 - Create a new experiment folder.